hund030/TeamsFx_Wiki_review/Teams-Toolkit-for-Codespaces.md

 | NPM Search Message Extension | Coming soon! |

 ## Enable Codespaces for Tab App
-You can enable codespaces configuration for your TeamsFx projects on GitHub by following the steps below:
+You can enable codespaces configuration for your TeamsFx Tab project on GitHub by following the steps below:

 ### 1. Add a dev container configuration

-To set up your repository to use a custom dev container for building apps with Teams Toolkit, you'll need to create a `devcontainer.json` file and place it in the .devcontainer folder located in the root directory of your project.
+To set up your repository to use a custom dev container for building apps with Teams Toolkit, you'll need to create a `devcontainer.json` file and place it in the `.devcontainer` folder located in the root directory of your project.
 You can start from using the following sample `devcontainers.json`:

 ```json
 // For format details, see https://aka.ms/devcontainer.json.
 For config options, see the